The INSPIRE Project by Healthy Minds Initiative

 Our Solution

-Our supporters enable us to carry out more of these studies on a global scale.
+Our supporters enable us to carry out more of these community projects on a global scale.

-By focusing on underserved populations, our studies improve healthcare equity.
+By focusing on under-served populations, our work improves healthcare equity.

 INSPIRE: Intervention Strategies for Preserving Intellectual Resilience and Engagement